 Some important things to consider when choosing or designing a system are security, capacity, and relevance to organization and stakeholder requirements.

-Data capacity is essential to ensure that the system can collect the type and amount of data required for analysis.
+Data capacity is essential to ensure the system can collect the type and amount of data required for analysis.
 This allows for proper system function and valid social impact measurement.

 See Related: How to Do a Stakeholder Impact Analysis?